Huskers in the NBA

 Mikki Moore spent 13 years in the NBA, most recently in the 2011-12 season.
 Moore, who signed with the Detroit Pistons following his college career, enjoyed his best season with New Jersey in 2006-07 when he started 55 games after working his way into the opening lineup just seven times in his first eight seasons.
 He averaged 9.8 points and 5.1 rebounds per game and led the league by hitting 60.1 percent from the floor.
 He was the first undrafted player in NBA history to lead the league in field-goal percentage, as he helped the Nets to the second round of the playoffs.
 The following season, he started 79 games for Sacramento, averaging 8.5 points and a career-high 6.0 rebounds per game.

 Tyronn Lue enjoyed success as both a player and coach in the NBA following his Husker career.
 Lue guided the Cleveland Cavaliers to an NBA title in 2016 in his first season as head coach and took the Los Angeles Clippers to the Western Conference Finals in 2021.
-In six full seasons as an NBA coach, Lue has guided his teams to four conference finals appearances and three trips to the NBA Finals.
-Lue will serve as an assistant coach for Team USA in the 2024 Paris Olympics As a player, Lue spent 11 seasons in the NBA, and won a pair of NBA titles with the Los Angeles Lakers in 1999-2000 and 2000-2001.
+Lue is in his fifth season as head coach of the Los Angeles Clippers.
+Lue has guided the Clippers to a 234-166 record and four postseason appearances in his five seasons.
+In 2023-24, he coached Los Angeles to a Pacific Division title while the Clippers have won 50+ games each of the past two seasons.
+In seven full seasons as an NBA coach, Lue has guided his teams to four conference finals appearances and three trips to the NBA Finals.
+Lue also served as an assistant coach for Team USA in the 2024 Paris Olympics, as Team USA won a gold medal.
+As a player, Lue spent 11 seasons in the NBA, and won a pair of NBA titles with the Los Angeles Lakers in 1999-2000 and 2000-2001.
 He played with six teams during his career and averaged a career-high 11.4 points per game in 2006-07 and finished his career with 4,710 points and 1,727 career assists.
 During his Husker career, Lue averaged 15.9 points and 4.4 assists in his three-year career as a Cornhusker and left the program ranking third in assists (432), fourth in three-pointers made (145), fifth in steals (154) and seventh in points (1,577).
 Lue was named First Team All-Big 12 his junior season after averaging 21.2 points and 4.8 assists per game.

 Eric Piatkowski was one of the longest-tenured Huskers in the NBA, as he played 13 seasons in the league.
 He spent his first nine seasons with the LA Clippers, two with the Chicago Bulls and Phoenix Suns and one with the Houston Rockets.
 A first-round pick in 1994, he was a part of six playoff teams in his career, including each of his last five seasons, before retiring following the 2008 playoffs.
 One of the best shooters in the NBA during his career, he was third in the NBA in 3-point percentage in 2001-02 and ninth in 2004-05 while ranking in the top 100 all-time in 3-pointers made.
 He is the Clippers' all-time leader in 3-pointers (738) and 3-point percentage (40.2) and ranked second in the team record book with 616 games played at the end of his playing career.
 One of only two players in Nebraska history to play on four straight NCAA Tournament teams, Piatkowski led the Huskers to an 85-39 record including three 20-win seasons.
 He was the first player in Nebraska history to record at least 1,900 points, grab 600 rebounds (669) and dish out 300 assists (322) and with 202 career treys, is one of only two Huskers to record at least 200 3-pointers in a career.
 Piatkowski was a two-time first-team All-Big Eight selection and was the MVP of the 1994 Big Eight Tournament while leading the Huskers to their first conference tournament title.
 He set the NU single-game scoring record with 42 points in the first round of the tournament against Oklahoma and his No. 52 jersey was retired in 2006.